plow-technologies/onping-templates/DIY/README.md

 On the computer, clone this repository using git clone [INSERT GIT COMMAND]

-Navigate to the `OnPing-templates/arduino_mqtt_project/pinkey_no_serial` folder.
-Open `arduino_mqtt_pinkey_no_serial.ino` with the Arduino IDE.
-You should see a tab in the IDE labeled `pinkey_settings.h`, navigate there.
+Navigate to the `OnPing-templates/arduino_mqtt_project/pulse_fw_timer` folder.
+Open `pulse_fw_timer.ino` with the Arduino IDE.
+You should see a tab in the IDE labeled `pulse_settings.h`, navigate there.

-In `pinkey_settings.h` on the line where you see `IPAddress server` enter each byte of your mqtt broker's ip address separated by commas
+In `pulse_settings.h` on the line where you see `IPAddress server` enter each byte of your mqtt broker's ip address separated by commas

 <details><summary>What is my broker's IP address?</summary>